KJ-Ahn/BCCOMICS/README.md

 ## Installation Requirements

-Installation of BCCOMICS: Either (1) git cloning this repository or (2) download as a zip and extract its contents.
+Installation of BCCOMICS: Either (1) clone this repo, or (2) download as a zip and extract its contents.
 Click the green "Clone or download" button and choose whichever suits you.
 No further installation process is required.

-BCCOMICS has two main scripts that run on either [MATLAB(R)](https://www.mathworks.com/products/matlab.html) or [gnu OCTAVE](https://www.gnu.org/software/octave/). gnu OCTAVE is easily installed with its dependency in usual linux distributions.
+BCCOMICS has two main scripts that run on either [MATLAB(R)](https://www.mathworks.com/products/matlab.html) or [gnu OCTAVE](https://www.gnu.org/software/octave/). gnu OCTAVE is easily installed with its dependency by package managers (e.g. "apt", "synaptic", ...) in usual linux distributions.
 Ask your system administrator for installation on a shared unix machine.

 For MATLAB, in addition to the main program, following additional packages need to be installed.
 - Image Processing Toolbox